Routine Venipuncture

 - Avoid Prolonged Tourniquet Time

-- Preanalytic and hidden errors can greatly affect a laboratory result.Match the error listed below with the cause from the drop-down box.
+- Pre-examination and hidden errors can significantly affect laboratory results.Match the error listed below with the cause from the drop-down box.

 - Ideally, a tourniquet should remain tightened for no longer than what amount of time before releasing it?